department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/help.md

     title: How does VA decide when my disability compensation starts?
 ---

 If you need help filing a disability claim, you may want to work with an accredited representative.
-We trust these professionals because they are trained in the claims process and can help you with VA-related needs.
+We trust these professionals because they're trained in the claims process and can help you with VA-related needs.

 Most accredited representatives work for Veterans Service Organizations (VSOs).
 These private nonprofit groups advocate on behalf of Veterans and Servicemembers as well as their dependents and survivors.